kellenproctor/FSND-P5-server-configuration/README.md

 ---
 ###### Grant "grader" sudo permissions
 Again, Michael did a great job of covering this in the class.
-I also want to note that a lot of the resource lists refer to [this Digital Ocean article on adding and deleting users](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps), which details how to use `visudo` for accomplishing this, in addition to methods for assigned users to the group `%sudo`, but I used Michael's method of creating a file in `/etc/sudoers.d/` folder instead.
+I also want to note that a lot of the resource lists refer to [this Digital Ocean article on adding and deleting users](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps), which details how to use `visudo` for accomplishing this, in addition to methods for assigned users to the group `%sudo`, but I used Michael's method of creating a file in the `/etc/sudoers.d/` directory instead.
 ```
 # Create 'grader' file in /etc/sudoers.d/ directory